Use software for what it's made, and you'll see the benefits!

 Was it worth it?

 So you might be wondering, well that's great and all, but did it actually help you with your project and was it worth it?
 To answer this question: Yes it did help my search performance.
 I went from 45 seconds to 600ms - 1.8 seconds.
 Pretty amazing performance boost right?
 And was it worth it?
 Absolutely!
-Besides being incredibly fast with normal search requests, you can very easily create facets, apply filters, group documents etc. This meant that I could replace most of my manual filtering in PHP with the built in filtering in Solr, further improving the search experience.
+Besides being incredibly fast with normal search requests, you can very easily create facets, apply filters, group documents, etc. This meant that I could replace most of my manual filtering in PHP with the built-in filtering in Solr, further improving the search experience.
 Solr automatically sorts documents, so the most relevant documents will be displayed at the top.
-Before I had to do all of that manually, because relevant documents in my case were heavily dependent on distance between the requested location and the product.
+Before I had to do all of that manually because relevant documents in my case were heavily dependent on the distance between the requested location and the product.
 Solr does all of this for you, on the fly.
-Of course this bring a lot of configuration in the form of search queries, but the possibilities are virtually limitless.
+Of course, this brings a lot of configuration in the form of search queries, but the possibilities are virtually limitless.